oracle-samples/oaim-sandbox/hol/HOL_GUIDE.md

 ```
 Q: Which kind of database you can use to run the Java Web example application?

-A:You can use the Oracle Database to run the Java Web example application.
+A: You can use the Oracle Database to run the Java Web example application.
 The application requires a working installation of Oracle Database along with the HR schema.
 Additionally, you can opt for Oracle Autonomous Database Cloud Services, which provides access to Oracle Cloud Free Tier for creating databases (as mentioned in the document).
 ```

 **COMMENT**: In the second answer it mentions the Autonomous Database Cloud Services